-Materevolve hosts: 2024 Textile x Ocean Connector Sail
+Materevolve Textile x Ocean Connector Project

-Aboard the Schooner Seaward we have curated a program that deepens connections between attendees and helps answer hard questions about textile-derived ocean pollution (i.e. microfiber pollution), climate change, waste, green chemistry, ocean-thoughtful material alternatives, and more.
+The Textile x Ocean Connector Project deepens connections between attendees and helps answer hard questions about textile-derived ocean pollution (i.e. microfiber pollution), climate change, waste, green chemistry, ocean-thoughtful material alternatives, and more.

 Activities include facilitated networking, expert presentations, demonstrations of marine research techniques, and more.